 Although this is a mid-range property, it has some surprising touches.
 For instance, the lobby surpasses expectations.
 There are stunning chandeliers overhead and fresh flowers on the countertops.
 Plus the hotel rolls out a temporary bar during peak check-in periods.
 If you should get stuck in line, someone else in your party can go order drinks.

 Monte Carlo's pool area is currently under construction, but resort guests will receive free admission to MGM Grand and Mandalay Bay pool complexes.

 Need a change of scenery?
 Just a short walk from the hotel's valet area, you'll have access to The Park, a six-acre outdoor dining and entertainment promenade.
 Get your camera phone ready because you'll want to snap pictures of Bliss Dance, a 40-foot-tall woman statue that lights up at night.

 With their dark color scheme and wallpaper, you won't be writing home about the rooms at Monte Carlo.
-However they are serviceable, well-priced (considering the location) and come with coffee makers (that's right, some hotels in Vegas still provide coffee makers -- and this hotel also has two Starbucks).
+However they are serviceable, well-priced (considering the location) and come with coffee makers (that's right, some hotels in Vegas still provide coffee makers -- and this hotel also has a Starbucks).
 If it's style and luxury you're after, splash out for a studio in HOTEL32 on the hotel's top (32nd) floor.